World Boxing News looks back on sportsperson Rio Ferdinand and his attempts to become a professional boxer.

 Since stepping away from football, Ferdinand suffered a personal tragedy and kept himself busy with TV work.

-A run in the pro ranks beckoned for Ferdinand though, provided he made the grade, after bookmakers, Betfair backed his bid.
+A run in the pro ranks beckoned for Ferdinand, though, provided he made the grade.
+Bookmakers Betfair even backed his bid.

 Even former boxing champion Richie Woodhall entered the fray as a coach to oversee the one-time England captain’s brave move.

 “Woodhall said: “In all honesty, I think Rio can definitely box as professional, given time.
 He has natural power in his right hand.

 “He’s extremely fit and is very enthusiastic about learning, which is encouraging.
 Style-wise, he’s very raw.